 In the tutorial linked above, Brittany from b.hooked walks you through the entire creation of a knitted beanie.
 I found this tutorial extremely helpful as not only does she walk you through the stitches needed, and how to complete them, but she also takes you through the process of making the beanie step by step.
 This meant there wasn’t any guess work on my part as to how to do or complete each portion of the pattern.

 I think it’s important to pause here and tell you that once I understood the basics of the both the knit and purl stitches, I practiced them over and over again, row after row.
 What does that mean?
 It means I would cast on 20 or so stitches, and practice the knit stitch row after row to really imprint the technique of it into my brain.
 After that, I switched to the purl stitch and repeated the process.
 While this may sound time consuming and boring, I think it is exceptionally important to master these basic stitches (and your tension) before attempting a pattern.

 Beginner Friendly Patterns

 Hopefully by now you are well on your way to becoming a knitting wizard!
-You can knit, purl, and work in the round, so I’d say you’re ready for your first pattern or two!
+You’ve managed to master the knitting basics.
+Knitting, purling, and working in the round are no longer an issue.
+I’d say that means you’re ready for your first pattern or two!
 For me, I kept to head wear in the beginning so I’m going to link my favorite beginner friendly patterns below!
-As I explore more knitting patterns, and stitches, you know I would hesitate to share them with you!
+As I explore more knitting patterns, and stitches, you know I won’t hesitate to share them with you!

-Now, a little disclaimer, these are all paid patterns, but as a maker (and knowing how excited I get when I sell one of my patterns) I love to support other makers by purchasing their patterns.
+The patterns listed below are all paid patterns, but as a maker (and knowing how excited I get when I sell one of my patterns), I love to support other makers by purchasing their patterns.